Ariuka11/Sprint-Challenge-React-Wars-2nd-time/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+     React JS is a library for building UI.
+It tries to solve DOM by creating virtual DOM and updates the Virtual DOM without affecting the real DOM.

 - [ ] What does it mean to _think_ in react?
+    Thinking in react means thinking in component units.
+React helps us to break down the everysingle pieces of the web app into managable small components.
+Also it is reactive in a way responsive to it's own state.

 - [ ] Describe state.
+    State is the heart of React that stores the data and not directly mutated.

 - [ ] Describe props.
+    Props is not mutable piece of state or state that are passed into components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+    Side effects are usually outside the scope of the function and asynchronous.
+Because it is outside of scope and asynchronous it can create possible bugs
+.  useEffectt hook helps us to sync with state and props by taking array is an argument.

 ## Project Set Up